ShawnQin/ReSU/README.md

-# A self-supervised multi-layer network of Rectified Spectral Units (ReSUs)
+# A Network of Biologically Inspired Rectified Spectral Units (ReSUs) Learns Hierarchical Features Without Error Backpropagation
-This repository contains the code to implement simulations in ``A Network of Biologically Inspired Rectified Spectral Units (ReSUs) Learns Hierarchical Features Without Error Backpropagation''.
+This repository contains the code to implement simulations in "A Network of Biologically Inspired Rectified Spectral Units (ReSUs) Learns Hierarchical Features Without Error Backpropagation".

 ## Requirements
 To install requirements, run the following command: